Gianluigi Buffon: Parma

-1991–1994: Youth career and early professional career
+1991–1994: youth career and early professional career

 "I've never seen a debut like his for the personality and quality he showed."

 — —Former goalkeeper and manager Dino Zoff on Buffon's debut.

 Buffon played youth football as a midfielder with La Spezia–based amateur club U.S.D.
 Canaletto Sepor, before returning to Carrara to play for Perticata, then Bonascola.
+Buffon's first footballing idol was midfielder Blaž Slišković during the latter's first stint at Pescara.
 Despite offers from Bologna and Milan, (Note: Buffon's offer from the Milan youth team was later retracted as he had flat feet.)
-Buffon began his career with the Parma youth system in 1991, as the team's coach was struck by his physical qualities.At the youth academy, he played in several out-field positions, especially as a midfielder, before switching to goalkeeper.
+Buffon began his career with the Parma youth system in 1991, as the team's coach was struck by his physical qualities.
+At the youth academy, he played in several out-field positions, especially as a midfielder, before switching to goalkeeper.
 His idol Thomas N'Kono inspired this change of position due to his goalkeeping for Cameroon at the 1990 World Cup; when both of the Parma youth team's keepers suddenly suffered injuries, Buffon was called upon due to his interest, height and physical attributes.
 He quickly adapted to this role, and within two weeks he had been promoted to first keeper of the Parma youth team.